dstockto/slartybartfast/README.md

 # Slarty Bartfast

-Slarty Bartfast is an artifact manager to help simplify build and deploy processes dealing with "artifacts".
+Slarty Bartfast is an artifact manager to help simplify build and deploy processes dealing with "artifacts" and "assets".

 ## What is an Artifact?

 An artifact is the result of a code change - meaning it could be a compiled executable, a zip file containing transpiled javascript or even just the contents of a project directory if that's what is needed to allow the application to run on a server.
 In short, an artifact ultimate ends of being a zip file containing code or binaries or a combination of those which can be used whenever we'd otherwise need to build an application.

+## What is an asset?

+An asset is something your application needs in order to run, but it is not the result of your own code.
+It could be a third party library or other code or files that ideally don't change all that often.
+An example might be a version of the ExtJS framework.
+The application needs it to function, but it doesn't work with a normal package manager like npm or yarn.
+Slart Bartfast allows these to be stored in the repository as a tar.gz file and then retrieved and deployed via the `slarty deploy-assets` command.

 ## Why was Slarty Bartfast created?